Enigma (2002 video game): History

-Since 2002, Oxyd is abandonware.
-That same year 2002 was the initial release of Enigma.
+The initial release of Enigma was in 2002.
+Development started due to a stated desire to keep the spirit of the game Oxyd alive since its publisher had decided to leave the video game market that same year.
 In 2007, Enigma reached stable version 1.01.
 Current version is 1.30.

 Development

 The landscapes are generated by scripts in the Lua programming language, making the creation of complicated landscapes relatively easy.
 A level editor exists.
 Composer of the menu music 'Pentagonal Dreams' is Andrew 'Necros' Sega.

-Enigma does not currently support the popular cooperative two-player network games that were available with some versions of Oxyd.
-However, most of the two-player landscapes are playable in single-player.
+Enigma does not currently support the popular cooperative two-player network games that were available with some versions of Oxyd, but most of the two-player landscapes are playable in single-player.

 Reception

 Enigma has been praised in reviews as open source fan game and clone of Oxyd.
 Enigma was selected by Linux Format as "HotPick" in February 2007.
 It is included in many Linux distributions and is distributed over various freeware outlets.
 Enigma was downloaded alone over SourceForge between 2011 and May 2017 over 110,000 times according to their download statistic, computerbild.de counted another 30,000 downloads.

-Also several video game magazines' cover disks included Enigma as part of Freeware and remake collections, for instance GameStar 06/2005.
+Also several video game magazines' cover disks included Enigma as part of Freeware and remake collections, for instance GameStar from June 2005.